 What is the difference between a sales pipeline and a sales funnel?

 People often say “sales pipeline” when they imply “sales funnel”, and vice versa.
-The two terms are often misused, and their meanings misinterpreted.
+The two terms are often misused, and their meanings are misinterpreted.

 Sales funnel is a representation of the journey prospects go through before they become paying customers.
 The sales pipeline represents opportunities, whereas the sales funnel prospects.